HamiltonMultimedia/hello-world/README.md

 Lately I've been researching the changes and updates to Python and React.

 Now I'm putting a stronger focus on security features in applications.

+One attractive security feature I've seen is End-to-End encryption.